Saint Veronica by Francesco Mochi

 According to Church tradition, Veronica was moved with sympathy when she saw Jesus carrying his cross to Golgotha and gave him her veil, that he might wipe his forehead.
 Jesus accepted the offering, held it to his face, and then handed it back to her.
 The image of his face was miraculously impressed upon it.
 This piece of cloth became known as the Veil of Veronica.

-The four statues set in the niches within the four piers supporting the dome of St. Peter’s Basilica are:
+The Statue of Saint Veronica is one of these four statues.
+The four sculptures set in the niches of the four piers supporting the dome of St. Peter’s Basilica are:

 - Saint Longinus holding the spear that pierced the side of Jesus, by Bernini